nice1013/MyProjects/Unity 3d/Coinfall/ReadMe.txt

 the updates that has become broken.
 I don't really care.
 It's not like this game has ever made any money.
 Also this game is before unity updated for google play services.
-So i had to do a bunch of jar managing here to get the fucker to work properly.
+So i had to do a bunch of jar managing here to get the thing to work properly.